NeuroJSON/jdata/JData_specification.md

        "_ArrayData_": [[2,3,3], [3,1,3], [1,1,2], [10.1,9.0,8.1], [19.0,11,8.2]]
    }
 ```
-or the corresponding UBJSON equivalents.
+or the corresponding BJData equivalents.

 ##### Special matrices